 When you twist your ankle and it starts to swell, you may have a sprained ankle that causes considerable pain and affects your mobility.
 There are many ways you can hurt your ankle, so seek a board-certified sprained ankle doctor to determine if it’s indeed sprained.
-The treatment you get all depends on an accurate diagnosis, and Dr. Velimir Petkov of Premier Podiatry in Clifton, New Jersey has the most advanced diagnostic equipment, as well as years of experience resolving ankle pain.
+The treatment you get all depends on an accurate diagnosis, and Dr. Velimir Petkov of the podiatry clinic in Clifton, New Jersey has the most advanced diagnostic equipment, as well as years of experience resolving ankle pain.
 If your ankle hurts, call Premier Podiatry for an appointment right away.

 A sprained ankle is a common injury that often requires basic home care like icing the area.
-When the pain in your ankle is manageable, ice may be the first line of defense recommended by a sprained ankle specialist like Dr. Velimir Petkov at Premier Podiatry in Passaic County, New Jersey.
+When the pain in your ankle is manageable, ice may be the first line of defense recommended by a podiatrist like Dr. Velimir Petkov at Premier Podiatry in Passaic County, New Jersey.
 Get an accurate diagnosis because it’s possible that your sprained ankle may involve a hairline foot or ankle fracture that requires more than simply icing the joint.

 You can injure your ankle in many ways, including by bending, turning or awkwardly twisting while you’re moving.
 An ankle sprain causes the elastic ligaments to stretch or worse: tear.
 These ligaments help your ankle joint function freely, allowing you to move your ankle in many different directions.
 A high ankle sprain affects the ligaments connecting the tibia to your fibula in your lower leg.
 Ligament damage usually shows up as: